 Inpatient Psychiatric Facilities: Psychiatric Security

-The reason for a security system in a psychiatric and facility is as much of a no-brainer as the reason for why you drink water—to survive.
+The reason for a security system in a psychiatric and behavioral health facility is as much of a no-brainer as the reason for why you drink water—to survive.
 Don’t get me wrong, though.
 My idea of a psychiatric and behavioral health facility isn’t some “loony bin” where even the doctors have started to lose a grip on reality.
 People check into psychiatric facilities for a whole slew of reasons.
 Some people just need a break to work things out.
 Others think their mailman is an alien life form come to snatch their soul.
 But, it’s because of this diverse, and unstable, population that security measures need to be taken.
 And, in recent years, technology has provided the means for adequate security and, in turn, above adequate treatment.

 Doctors can’t properly treat someone when they’re in a constant state of worry.
 Especially in an unstable environment, incidents that endanger the safety of staff members and other patients can occur without any warning at any time.
 This calls for a duress system that works instantaneously.